 Today on Armistice Day 2020 I remember my parents and their friends who fought in WW2

-I also remember my grandfather and relatives who fought in WW1
+I also remember my maternal grandfather and relatives who fought in WW1

 Today we are at war with Covid-19 Coronavirus an unseen enemy.